 - The games in the Atlantis series take part, in order: In prehistoric times, in the middle ages, in 2020, in the eary 20th century, and in 1937.

 - The Street Fighter Alpha series (despite its Japanese title of Street Fighter Zero) is actually set after the original Street Fighter (and Final Fight) and before the Street Fighter II series.
-The more recent Street Fighter IV is an interquel between II and III.
+Street Fighter IV is an interquel between II and III, while the latest entry, Street Fighter V, takes place between IV and III.
+The Street Fighter EX titles are a non-canon series of spin-offs believed to occupy the same general time frame of Alpha and II.

 Hack and Slash